PiPar: Pipeline Parallelism for Collaborative Machine Learning

-To guarantee a similar model accuracy as in classic FL, it must be ensured that the gradients are obtained from the same number of data samples when the model is updated.
-This requires that the number of data samples involved in each training iteration in \PipeLearn\ should be the same as the original batch size in FL.
+To guarantee a similar model accuracy as classic FL, the gradients must be obtained from the same number of data samples when the model is updated.
+This requires that the number of data samples involved in each training iteration in \PiPar\ should be the same as the original batch size in FL.
 Since $N$ mini-batches are used in each training iteration, the size of each mini-batch $B^\prime$ is reduced to $1/N$ of the original batch size $B$ in FL.

-Reordering training stages does not impact model accuracy (refer to Appendix B in Supplementary Material).
+Reordering training stages does not impact model accuracy, which is demonstrated in Section~\ref{subsec:reorder}.